 XiaoDi Fried Prawn Noodle

 Xiao Di is actually inconveniently in a Serangoon HDB estate, but somehow attracts droves of people.
-If there was a “hipster” choice for best Hokkien Mee, Xiao Di would be it.
+If there was a “hipster” choice for best Hokkien Mee in Singapore, Xiao Di would be it.

 Maybe some enjoy the wetter gooey style, or the fragrant stock and garlicky kick—just know that this is a well-rounded crowd pleaser sure to satiate anyone.